A History of the Owsley Family Historical Society

 The 38th Meeting of the Owsley Family Historical Society was held on June 7-9, 2018, in Knoxville, Tennessee.
 The meeting was enjoyed by all attendees.
 During the meeting, the OFHS made the decision to create a new DNA Research fund to be utilized for DNA testing and research in connection with the Owsley Surname DNA Project.
 The focus at the present time is on extensive Y-DNA testing.

-Due to health concerns, the 2020 meeting, scheduled for June 4-6, in Savannah, Georgia, has been cancelled until 2021.
+Due to health concerns, the 2020 meeting, scheduled for June 4-6, in Savannah, Georgia, was cancelled.
+The meeting was also cancelled for 2021.